Rockworks: Two-Dimensional Modeling (Gridding)

 Consider the evaluation of a clay deposit in which the only important parameter is the thickness of the clay (i.e. the clay grade is homogeneous or “anisotropic”).
 Variations in the clay thickness encountered within nine boreholes are depicted by Figure 1.

 The first step in the modeling process is to superimpose an imaginary grid (Figure 2) over the project area.
 This grid defines the resolution of the subsequent model in a manner analogous to pixels (picture elements) within a digital image.
 Specifically, as the pixels become smaller, smaller features are resolved at the expense of computer memory and speed.
 A general guideline for dimensioning the grid is to set the cell dimensions equal to the average minimum distance between the control points (e.g. boreholes).

 Once a grid has been established, the clay thicknesses at the center of each grid node are estimated.
 These estimations are based on a weighted average of the values associated with the surrounding control points (Figure 3).
 A variety of interpolation methods or “algorithms” are available for performing these estimations.
 A popular and simple technique called inverse distance weighting (IDW) varies the influence of surrounding points based on the inverse of the distance between the control point and the interpolated point.
 Another technique, called Kriging varies the influence of surrounding points based on a statistical analysis of their relative distance and direction.

 Grid models are commonly used to produce color-coded contour maps by averaging the regions between cells (Figure 4).
 In fact, most computer contouring uses gridding as a preliminary, behind-the-scenes, step towards producing contours.
 There are, however, many more things that can be done with grids, including volumetrics.

 Three-Dimensional Block Modeling

 Block modeling (Figure 1) is simply the three-dimensional version of gridding.
 The original data points typically consist of quantitative downhole data (e.g. geochemistry, ore grades, physical properties, etc.).

 Software Versions

-RockWare will discontinue their technical support and unlocking for any version prior to RockWorks15 after 12/31/2015.